Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-list-component/README.md

 > 🚨 If you deleted all of the hoots in the database at the end of the Express REST API lesson, open up Postman and add a few new hoots so that you'll have data for this section of the lesson.

 Time to touch up our JSX.
 We'll replace the existing `<p>` tags with clickable links that eventually navigate a user to an details page.
-First we'll need the `<Link>` component from `'react-router-dom'`.
+First we'll need the `<Link>` component from `'react-router'`.

 Add the following import to `src/components/HootList/HootList.jsx`: